Ledbettk/Ignition2015_week5/deliverables.md

 HTML creates static outputs, but with preprocessors like ERB you can make your content dynamic.

 - How do you make sure a preprocessor runs on your file?

+  Rails knows you want to preprocess the file because it has the extension .html.erb.

 - What's the outputted filetype of a preprocessed *.html.erb file?
 What about a *.css.scss file?

 - What is the difference between the <%= and <% tags?

+The difference between <% and <%= is that the <%= version actually displays whatever is returned inside the ERB tags.
+If you use <%, it will execute the code but it will not actually display anything in the HTML template

 - What is a view partial?
 - How do you insert a partial into your view?
 - How can you tell that a view file is a partial?